How to keep the familiar from becoming routine

 Leave home, leave country, leave the familiar.

 I was gone from home for a total of eight weeks recently.
 And while I enjoyed being with every family member and friend in every location, coming home was magical and invigorating and extraordinary.
-I revel in the beauty of where I live, the deep pleasure of cooking a simple meal, of walking a creek that rushes over boulders, of picking up bamboo knitting needles.
+I revel in the beauty of where I live, the coziness of my small home, the delight of walking along the creek that rushes over boulders in the nearby park.
 This is my good life, and leaving it made me see it differently. better. more appreciatively.

 When was the last time you left home for any length of time?

 Leave the country.

 One of the highlights of traveling in the Middle East with three of my nieces last year was a long and bumpy road trip from Israel to Cairo.
-There was someone riding shotgun in our van (literally) and there were multiple middle-of-the-night checkpoint stops, but it was so worth it to see the pyramids up close and personal.
+Someone rode shotgun in our van (literally) and there were multiple middle-of-the-night checkpoint stops, but it was so worth it to see the pyramids up close and personal.

-And it caused me to consider what we deem as ordinary in the United States to be remarkable and astonishing and exceptional — like, paved roads, and cross-country travel without armed guards; like, clean restrooms with toilet paper and running water and soap.
+And it caused me to consider those things we deem as ordinary in the United States—like, paved roads, and cross-country travel without armed guards, and clean restrooms with toilet paper and running water and soap—to be remarkable and astonishing and exceptional

 Leave the familiar.

 I attended a meeting in Portland this weekend, which meant 3.5 hours sitting behind the wheel of my vehicle, 3 hours in a meeting, and then 3.5 hours back behind the wheel.
 Ten straight hours.

-And when I walked into my sweet little home later in the day, I saw it through fresh and grateful eyes, and I slipped into something comfortable and made a cup of Chai tea, and settled into the cozy couch facing the French doors that overlook impossibly tall evergreens, and I recited gratitude lists in my head for the sweetness of the ordinary, everyday, gorgeous place and life I’ve been assigned to.
+When I walked into my sweet little home around dusk, I saw it through fresh and grateful eyes.
+I made a cup of Chai tea, and settled into the cozy couch facing the French doors that overlook impossibly tall evergreens, and recited gratitude lists in my head for the sweetness of the ordinary, everyday, gorgeous place and life I’ve been assigned to.

 Anthony Doerr provides a reason for leaving home, leaving country, leaving the familiar: